Your New Portfolio Management Practice

 4. Portfolio Management Plan

-The portfolio management plan is the comprehensive document that outlines how the portfolio will be managed, monitored, and controlled.
-It covers everything from scope management to risk management to stakeholder engagement.
+The portfolio management plan is the comprehensive document that outlines how the portfolio will be managed, monitored, optimized, and controlled.

 Starting a portfolio management initiative requires a blend of existing organizational documents and newly created portfolio-specific documents.
 By leveraging foundational elements like the vision, mission, and strategic objectives, and then building on them with documents like the portfolio charter, roadmap, and management plan, you set the stage for a well-aligned and effectively managed portfolio.
 Each document plays a vital role in ensuring that the portfolio not only aligns with organizational goals but also delivers measurable value over time.